mjlee111/image_recognition/README.md

 This project is licensed under the [Apache 2.0 License](LICENSE).
 Feel free to use and distribute it according to the terms of the license.

 ## Contact
 If you have any questions or feedback, don't hesitate to reach out!
-You can contact us at [menggu1234@naver.com][email].
+You can contact me at [menggu1234@naver.com][email].

 [email]: mailto:menggu1234@naver.com